inrupt/solid-common-vocab-js/README.md

 The last parameter to the Vocab Term constructor indicates if the behaviour of the term should be strict or loose.
-In the case of "loose" behaviour, in the absence of any label, `term.label` will default to the local part (i.e. the last segment of the path component) of the term's IRI.
+In the case of "loose" behaviour, in the absence of any label, `term.label` will default to the local part of the term's IRI (i.e. the last segment of the full path component).
 With "strict" behaviour it will return `undefined`.
 When the local part of the IRI is returned as a label the language tag will be empty (i.e. "").

 ```javascript
 // Here we specify 'loose' behaviour(i.e. 'false' parameter to constructor)...